Skip to main content

 Space for a minimum of two streams of waste collection are required for commercial developments, this is to satisfy the pre-treatment regulations.
 Collections can either be provided by the Council or by a private company.

 It is important to consider the requirements necessary for waste and recycling early on in the planning process.
-Our waste and recycling checklist (below) will assist in designing the necessary requirements.
+Our Developers Minimal Standard Checklist and our Planning Guidance (below) will assist in designing the necessary requirements.
 You should seek further information or assistance from your planning officer if the development will have problems meeting any these requirements.

 You are advised to complete and submit the checklist with your planning application to assist officers and ensure you have included the specific requirements necessary to help avoid difficulties or delays in the planning process.